Fall Creek / Swan Valley Trail For Mountain Biking

 Located in the Palisades Ranger District of the Caribou - Targhee National Forest, the Fall Creek area contains a network of single track trails.
 These trails provide numerous opportunities for both loop, point to point, or out and back mountain bike rides.
 The mountain bike rides generally follow stream drainages up to the ridgetops.
 From the top, one can mountain bike ride the ridges for many miles with views of the Wyomings Teton Mountain Range.
 Elevation ranges from 5500 feet along Fall Creek to 7000-8500 along the ridges.
 Access is off U.S. 26 approx. 40 miles south of Idaho Falls.
 One should take the Snake River Road (FS058)approx. 2 miles to Fall Creek Rd.
 (FS077).
 Trails start from numerous locations both north and south of the road.
 Highlights include Echo Canyon trail to Deadhorse Ridge, South Fork Fall Creek, Horse Creek, Porcupine Creek, Rash Canyon, Red Ridge and Fourth of July Ridge.
 All mountain bike rides require intermediate to advanced riding skills due to climbing (and some pushing).
 These trails connect with the Bear Creek trail system (description coming soon) which provides for over 100 miles of single track riding.

-Overall, Fall Creek / Swan Valley Trail is the 10th most popular mountain bike trail of all 63 mountain biking rides in Idaho.
+Overall, Fall Creek / Swan Valley Trail is the 12th most popular mountain bike trail of all 63 mountain biking rides in Idaho.
 Several of the better mountain bike trails are nearby Fall Creek / Swan Valley Trail including Bear Creek/Palisades Trail, Teton Valley Trails and Ridge Trail.